Every true crime aficionado can tell you about the case that first got them interested in true crime.

 There’s something about a serial killer that has never been found that scares me to no end, not to mention the fact that The Zodiac Killer seemed to enjoy taunting the police and media with letters and coded messages.
 His method also seemed to change with each attack, which makes it even harder to identify potential suspects and leads.

 If you want to read about one of the most prominent serial killers of all time, I’d recommend grabbing yourself a cuppa and settling in.
 It’s going to be a long one.
+As always, please be aware that we’ll be discussing graphic and disturbing content in this post.
+Use your discretion before continuing.

 The first confirmed murders occurred sometime in the evening on December 20th, 1968.
 David Farraday and Betty Lou Jensen were found murdered at Lake Herman Road in Vallego, California.
 The car they were in, which belonged to David, was parked in a secluded area along the road.
 The area they were found in was known as a ‘lover’s lane’ and it’s thought they had parked their after their date.
 The crime scene was discovered that night by a passer by, who told police they saw two bodies lying on the road near a parked car.
 Betty Lou was announced dead by officers when they arrived to the scene – she had been shot five times in the back with a .22-caliber pistol.
 David was found next to his car with a bullet wound in his head – somehow he was still alive, but he died before the ambulance could get him to the hospital.